Leopounet/GeoGuessr/README.md

 ### Another issue?

 Make sure everything is up-to-date and then raise it!
+To raise an issue, you can pre-debug by yourself to help me figure the issue out.
+To do so, go in `BotGeoguessr.py` and set the line `options.headless = True` to False and then restart the bot (make sure to be on a computer with a graphical interface!).
+That way, you will be able to pinpoint the exact moment when the bot fails.

 # Générateur de challenges GeoGuessr